Set up Trusted Location in Microsoft Access Database

 - Now click the Windows browser button and use the browsers to navigate to the folder that you want to trust and highlight it.
 With the folder highlighted click the ‘OK’ button.

-- Once you return to the ‘Microsoft Office Trusted Locations’ dialog box, if you have you have any Access Database in subfolders that you also want to trust then you must ensure that you tick the ‘‘Subfolder of this location are also trusted’ (if applicable) option.
+- Once you return to the ‘Microsoft Office Trusted Locations’ dialog box, if you have you have any Access Database components in sub-folder that you also want trusted, you must tick the ‘Subfolders of this location are also trusted’ (if applicable) option.
 Then click the ‘OK’ button

 - In the Description box, you have the option to the purpose of the trusted location if you wish, but it is not mandatory.